James Murdoch suffers BSkyB revolt, but hangs on

 David Stewart, the chief executive of Odey Asset Management which is the sixth largest shareholder, said the vote should draw a line under the issue.

-Other BSkyB members of the board linked to News Corp also received smaller protest votes.
+"We want more independence on that board, we have said that, and hopefully that is happening."

-Murdoch was not running the newspaper unit when the hacking took place but critics have accused him of failing to appreciate the scale of the problem and the impact it could have.
+Murdoch was not running the newspaper division when the hacking took place but critics have accused him of failing to appreciate the scale of the problem and the impact it could have.

-Investors are now concerned that the damage done to the family name could spread to BSkyB in the eyes of politicians, regulators and even consumers.
-So far, significant numbers of BSkyB customers have not switched away.
+(Additional reporting by Sarah Young and Sinead Cruise; Editing by Sophie Walker and Elaine Hardcastle and Chris Wickham)

-(Additional reporting by Sarah Young and Sinead Cruise; Editing by Sophie Walker, Elaine Hardcastle, Chris Wickham and Helen Massy-Beresford)
+(This version corrects paragraph 5 to show 75 percent of shareholders supported James Murdoch, not 77 percent, after company issued amended statement)